FanomezanaNat/TODO_menu/README.md

 <br>

 ## Features
-Un menu s' affiche en premier et on choisit une option entre :
+A menu appears first and you choose an option between :
 - 1: Add a new todo
 - 2: Find a todo
 - 3: Update todo